XiaHaochong98/Cradle_OSWorld/README.md

 # 5. gathered_information_description: str, input from gather_information to help decision making

+# 6. number_of_execute_skills: int, the number of skills that will be executed in the decision making process

-# 6. image_introduction: list of dict, the introduction of the images
+# 7. image_introduction: list of dict, the introduction of the images

 """
     "image_introduction":[